-The DSP code is permanently embedded in masked ROM and accepts raw current and voltage samples for each of three phases and continuously calculates a host of values including RMS volts, RMS amps, real energy, reactive energy, apparent energy, fundamental and harmonic energy, and power factor.
+The DSP code is permanently embedded in masked ROM and accepts raw current and voltage samples for each of three phases and continuously calculates a host of values including RMS volts, RMS amps, real energy, apparent energy, and power factor.

-The MAXQ3180 DSP core processes incoming samples from the analog front-end according to user configurations.
+The MAXQ3181 DSP core processes incoming samples from the analog front-end according to user configurations.
 The host sets these operating parameters by specifying addresses within the device RAM space.
 When a calculation cycle is complete, the results are placed back into RAM as well.
 Thus, the DSP core uses the RAM block as both its input (for operating parameters) and output (for calculation results) medium.
 See the SPI Peripheral section for how the host writes operating parameters and reads results from the RAM.

-The DSP also calculates certain values such as line frequency and active and reactive powers only when demanded by the host.
+The DSP also calculates certain values such as line frequency and active power only when demanded by the host.